bitcoinops/bitcoinops.github.io/_posts/en/newsletters/2023-09-06-newsletter.md

 - [Libsecp256k1 0.4.0][] is the latest release of this library for Bitcoin-related cryptographic operations.
-The new version includes a module with an implementation of ElligatorSwift encoding; see the project [changelog][libsecp cl] for more information.
+The new version includes a module with an implementation of ElligatorSwift encoding; see the project [changelog][libsecp cl] for more information. {% assign timestamp="35:43" %}

 - [LND v0.17.0-beta.rc2][] is a release candidate for the next major version of this popular LN node implementation.
-A major new experimental feature planned for this release, which could likely benefit from testing, is support for "simple taproot channels".
+A major new experimental feature planned for this release, which could likely benefit from testing, is support for "simple taproot channels". {% assign timestamp="37:26" %}

 ## Notable code and documentation changes